Dayna Manning: Trent Severn

 The band was nominated for two 2013 Canadian Folk Music Awards.
 Manning tours frequently with Trent Severn and plays both large and small events, many informal and outdoors.
 In 2013 Manning arranged an original folk version of "O Canada" with three part vocal harmony, which she performed with Trent Severn at the flag raising ceremony on Parliament Hill, Ottawa on July 1, 2013.

 On March 15, 2013, they became the first band to receive a phone call to a concert from space, when they played a live song for Commander Chris Hadfield while he was on the international space station.
 On Canada Day of that year the band was part of Hadfield's first performance back on earth, of "Space Oddity" by David Bowie.

-Personal life

-Manning lives in Stratford, Ontario, Canada.